terreng/cordova-plugin-open-app-link/README.md

 }, function(error) {console.error(error)})
 ```

-Note: If your app is configured to handle deep links, they *will* work with this.
+Note: If your app is configured to handle deep links/univeral links, on Android they will attempt to open and this will return true, and on iOS this will always return false.

 ## How this works